Please Read How You Can Help Keep the Encyclopedia Free

 If, without in any way disturbing a system, we can predict with certainty (i.e., with probability equal to unity) the value of a physical quantity, then there exists an element of reality corresponding to that quantity.

 With these terms in place it is easy to show that if, say, the values of position and momentum for a quantum system were real simultaneously (i.e., were elements of reality) then the description provided by the wave function of the system would be incomplete, since no wave function contains counterparts for both elements.
 (Technically, no state function—even an improper one, like a delta function—is a simultaneous eigenstate for both position and momentum.)
 Thus they establish the first premise: either quantum theory is incomplete or there can be no simultaneously real values for incompatible quantities.
 They now need to show that if quantum mechanics were complete, then incompatible quantities could have simultaneous real values, which is the second premise.
 This, however, is not easily established.
-Indeed what EPR proceed to do is very odd.
-Instead of assuming completeness and on that basis deriving that incompatible quantities can have simultaneously real values, they simply set out to derive the latter assertion without any completeness assumption at all.
+Indeed what EPR proceed to do is odd.
+Instead of assuming completeness and on that basis deriving that incompatible quantities can have real values simultaneously , they simply set out to derive the latter assertion without any completeness assumption at all.
 This “derivation” turns out to be the heart of the paper and its most controversial part.
 It attempts to show that in certain circumstances a quantum system can have simultaneous values for incompatible quantities (once again, for position and momentum), where these values also pass the Reality Criterion's test for being “elements of reality”.

 They proceed by sketching a thought experiment.
 In the experiment two quantum systems interact in such a way that two conservation laws hold following their interaction.
 One is the conservation of relative position.
-If we imagine the systems located along the x-axis, then if one of the systems (we can call it Albert's) were found at position q along the axis at a certain time, the other system (call it Niels') would be found then a fixed distance d away, say at q′ = q-d, where we may suppose that the distance d between q and q′ is substantial.
+If we imagine the systems located along the x-axis, then if one of the systems (we can call it Albert's) were found at position q along the axis at a certain time, the other system (call it Niels') would be found then a fixed distance d away, say at q′ = q − d, where we may suppose that the distance d between q and q′ is substantial.
 The other conservation law is that the total linear momentum (along that same axis) is always zero.
 So when the momentum of Albert's system along the x-axis is determined to be p, the momentum of Niels' system would be found to be −p.
 The paper constructs an explicit wave function for the combined (Albert+Niels) system that satisfies both conservation principles.
-Although commentators later raised questions about the legitimacy of this wave function, it does appear to satisfy the two conservation principles at least for a moment (Jammer 1974, pp. 225-38; see also Halvorson 2000).
+Although commentators later raised questions about the legitimacy of this wave function, it does appear to satisfy the two conservation principles at least for a moment (Jammer 1974, pp. 225–38; see also Halvorson 2000).
 In any case, one can model the same conceptual situation in other cases that are clearly well defined quantum mechanically (see Section 3.1).

 At this point of the argument (p.
 779) EPR make two critical assumptions, although they do not call special attention to them.
 (For the significance of these assumptions in Einstein's thinking see Howard 1985 and also section 5 of the entry on Einstein.)
 The first assumption (separability) is that at the time when measurements will be performed on Albert's system there is some reality that pertains to Niels' system alone.
 In effect, they assume that Niels' system maintains its separate identity even though it is correlated with Albert's.
 They need this assumption to make sense of another.
 The second assumption is that of locality.
 This supposes that “no real change can take place” in Niels' system as a consequence of a measurement made on Albert's system.
 They gloss this by saying “at the time of measurement the two systems no longer interact.”
-Notice that this is not a general principle of no-disturbance, but rather a principle governing change only in what is real with respect to Niels' system.
+Notice that this is not a general principle of no-disturbance, but rather a principle only governing disturbance or change in what is real with respect to Niels' system.
 On the basis of these two assumptions they conclude that Niels' system can have real values (“elements of reality”) for both position and momentum simultaneously.
 There is no detailed argument for this in the text.
 Instead they use these two assumptions to show how one could be led to assign both a position eigenstate and a momentum eigenstate to Niels' system, from which the simultaneous attribution of elements of reality is supposed to follow.
 Since this is the central and most controversial part of the paper, it pays to go slowly here in trying to reconstruct an argument on their behalf.

 One attempt might go as follows.
 Separability holds that some reality pertains to Niels' system.
 Suppose that we measure, say, the position of Albert's system.
 The reduction of the state function for the combined systems then yields a position eigenstate for Niels' system.
 That eigenstate applies to the reality there and that eigenstate enables us to predict a determinate position for Niels' system with probability one.
 Since that prediction only depends on a measurement made on Albert's system, locality implies that the prediction of the position of Niels' system does not involve any change in the reality of Niels' system.
 If we interpret this as meaning that the prediction does not disturb Niels' system, all the pieces are in place to apply The Criterion of Reality.
 It certifies that the predicted position value, corresponding to the position eigenstate, is an element of the reality that pertains to Niels' system.
 One could argue similarly with respect to momentum.